Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Complex vacua

 \subsection{Spontaneous CP violation}

-Before studying complex vacua, we first discuss how to determine whether a vacuum leads to CP violation.
-By definition, for spontaneous CP violation induced by the vacuum, the Lagrangian before SSB is explicitly CP conserving, which requires all parameters in the scalar potential to be real.
-In that case, if the vacuum after SSB is not CP invariant, it means spontaneous CP violation is caused by the vacuum.
-If the Lagrangian is invariant under a CP transformation, and there exists no transformation that can be physically identified with CP which leaves both the vacuum and the Lagrangian invariant, then CP is spontaneously violated.
-In the SM, there is only one Higgs doublet, and its CP transformation is conventionally defined as $\phi(t, \vec{x}) \to \phi^\ast(t, -\vec{x})$, which requires all parameters to be real for the potential to be CP invariant.
-Hence, no CP violation arises from the scalar sector.
-In the extension of the SM, T.D.
-Lee~\cite{Lee:1973iz} constructed 2HDM and proposed the earliest idea of spontaneous CP violation.
-We consider a MHDM consisting of $n$ $ SU(2)_L \times U(1)_Y$ Higgs doublets.
-One must consider the most general CP transformation that leaves the kinetic energy terms of the Lagrangian invariant, so as to accommodate all possible symmetries of the Lagrangian under which the Higgs doublets transform non-trivially.
+Before studying complex vacua, we first discuss how to determine whether a given vacuum leads to CP violation.
+By definition, in spontaneous CP violation induced by the vacuum, the Lagrangian before spontaneous symmetry breaking (SSB) is explicitly CP-conserving, which requires all parameters in the scalar potential to be real.
+In that case, if the vacuum after SSB is not CP-invariant, this indicates spontaneous CP violation.
+More precisely, if the Lagrangian is invariant under a CP transformation, yet there exists no transformation that can be physically identified with CP and that leaves both the vacuum and the Lagrangian invariant, then CP is spontaneously violated.
+In the SM, there is only one Higgs doublet, and its CP transformation is conventionally defined as $\phi(t, \vec{x}) \to \phi^\ast(t, -\vec{x})$, which requires all parameters to be real for the potential to be CP-invariant.
+Hence, no spontaneous CP violation arises from the scalar sector.
+In an extension of the SM, T. D. Lee~\cite{Lee:1973iz} constructed the two-Higgs-doublet model (2HDM) and proposed an early mechanism for spontaneous CP violation.
+We consider an MHDM consisting of $n$ $ SU(2)_L \times U(1)_Y$ Higgs doublets.
+One must consider the most general CP transformation that leaves the kinetic terms of the Lagrangian invariant, in order to accommodate all possible symmetries of the Lagrangian under which the Higgs doublets transform nontrivially.
 Hence, the CP transformation for $n$ Higgs doublets can be written as

-where $U_{ij}$ is an arbitrary $n \times n $ unitary matrix acting on the Higgs doublets.
-Assuming that the vacuum is invariant under this CP transformation, i.e
+where $U_{ij}$ denotes an arbitrary $n \times n $ unitary matrix acting on the Higgs doublets.
+Assuming that the vacuum is invariant under this CP transformation, i.e.,